professional woman standing in front of city skyline

 Sample answer:

-“I’m open to traveling occasionally, and I’ve traveled for work in previously roles.”
+“I’m open to traveling, and I’ve traveled for work in my previous roles.”

 Wrap-Up Questions